Offerton Lane Local Nature Reserve

 The flower rich grassland is cut in late summer, once the seed is set and the butterfly species have completed their lifecycles.

 We have improved the drainage of the main surfaced path that connects Wainwright Rd to Offerton lane, and maintained the remaining network of routes around the reserve.

-The Ranger team conduct regular bird and butterfly surveys on site and, a number of successful bat walk events with the general public have been conducted here.
+The Conservation team conduct regular bird and butterfly surveys on site and, a number of successful bat walk events with the general public have been conducted here.

 Since 2002 we have, with the help of volunteers, cleared vegetation from the main pool, coppiced the scrub on the island and, at the eastern end of the site, laid 150m of hedge.
 Hedge laying has the effect of prolonging the life of the hawthorns and promoting new growth from ground level.

 This in turn allows field and dog rose, bramble and blackthorn to regenerate, adding their berries and fruits to the wealth of food provided by the hedgerow in autumn.

 The photograph shows a 50m section of laid hedge after completion.
 The trees rapidly regenerate to form a food rich habitat for invertebrates and birds.
 The hedge will be ready to re-lay in eight to ten years.